Vadathika Cave Inscription: History

-The Vadathika Cave, also called Vadathi ka Kubha is one of three caves found in the Nagarjuni Hill cluster near the Barabar Caves in Bihar.
-The other two are Vapiyaka Cave and Gopika Cave, also called Vapiya ka Kubha and Gopi ka Kubha respectively.
-These are near the Lomas Rishi Cave, the earliest known cave excavated in 3rd century BCE and gifted by Ashoka to the Ajivikas monks.
+The Vadathika Cave, also called Vadathi ka Kubha, is one of three caves found in the Nagarjuni Hill cluster near the Barabar Caves in Bihar.
+The other two are Vapiyaka Cave and Gopika Cave, also called Vapiya ka Kubha and Gopi ka Kubha, respectively.
+These are near the Lomas Rishi Cave, the earliest known cave excavated in the 3rd century BCE and gifted by Ashoka to the Ajivikas monks.
 The Nagarjuni Caves were excavated in 214 BCE from a granite hill by the grandson of Ashoka.
 They are about 16 mi north of Gaya.

 The Vadathika cave is the one on the left, with the entrance in the recess.
 Barabar Caves.

 According to Arthur Basham, the motifs carved in these groups of caves as well as inscriptions help establish that the Nagarjuni and Barabar Hill caves are from the 3rd century BCE.
 The original inhabitants of these were the Ajivikas, a non-Buddhist Indian religion that later became extinct.
 They abandoned the caves at some point.
 Then the Buddhists used these caves because there are the Bodhimula and Klesa-kantara inscriptions found here.
 Centuries later, a Hindu king named Anantavarman, of Maukhari dynasty, dedicated Hindu murti (images) of Vaishnavism, Shaivism and Shaktism in three of these caves in the 5th or 6th century.
 To mark the consecration, he left inscriptions in Sanskrit.
 These inscriptions are in then prevalent Gupta script and these have survived.
 After the 14th-century, the area was occupied by Muslims, as a number of tombs are nearby.

 The Vadathika Cave inscription was first noticed in 1785 by J. H. Harrington, then reported to scholars in the 1790 issue of Asiatic Researches, Volume 2.
 It is found on the northern side of the hill, immediately next to the Vapiyaka Cave and its Vapi (water tank).
 The cave has several inscriptions, including one from the 3rd-century BCE.
 It starts by stating the name of the cave to be Vadathi, the source of this cave's historic name and the inscription.
 The inscription as copied by Harrington was first translated by Charles Wilkins.
 In 1847, Markham Kittoe made a new eye-copy and published it with Rajendralal Mitra's new translation.
 John Fleet published another revised translation in 1888.

 Description

-The inscription is carved in granite over about 4.25 ft by 1.5 ft surface.
+The inscription is carved in granite over about a 4.25 ft by 1.5 ft surface.
 It has eight lines in Gupta script, with letters approximately 1 in tall.
 It is one of the earliest Indian inscriptions that uses full matras (horizontal bar above each letter).